1. Introduction

 4.2 Meta Family

-Scans the first paragraph (or first 300 characters) for openings that announce the text’s own intent rather than making a concrete point: “In this article/guide/post,” “We will explore/discuss/examine,” “Let’s dive in,” “This guide will cover.”
+Scans the first paragraph (or first 300 characters) for openings that announce the text’s own intent rather than making a concrete point.
+Article types include article, post, guide, piece, blog, essay.
+Action verbs include explore, discuss, examine, look at, dive into, delve into, cover.
+Patterns include: “In this [article/post/guide/piece/blog/essay] ...,” “We’ll/We will explore/discuss/examine/cover...,” “This [article/post/guide] will explore/discuss/examine/cover...,” “Let’s/Let us dive/delve/explore/dig in/into/deep.”

-Scans the final third of the text for stock summary markers: “In conclusion,” “In summary,” “To sum up,” “To wrap up,” “The key takeaway is.”
+Scans the final third of the text for stock summary markers, including: “In conclusion,” “In summary,” “In closing,” “To sum up,” “To summarize,” “To conclude,” “To wrap up,” “The key takeaway is,” “The main takeaway is,” “The key point is,” “The main point is.”

 Counts explicit sequence markers: First/Firstly, Second/Secondly, Third/Thirdly, Finally, Additionally, Furthermore, Moreover.